BrunoVandekerkhove/QR-factorisation/README.md

 # QR-factorisation
-MatLab implementation of two types of QR factorisation.
+MatLab implementation of two types of QR factorisation (using Givens rotations and Householder transformations).